-Gujarat MLA Jignesh Mevani granted bail by Assam court
+Gujarat MLA Jignesh Mevani re-arrested in Assam just after getting bail

 The complainant also mentioned the MLA’s advise to Modi to appeal for peace and harmony during his April 20 visit to communal violence-hit sites in Gujarat.
 The two tweets were posted by Mevani on April 18 and have been withheld by Twitter on “legal demand”.

-On Monday, Mevani claimed that the Bharatiya Janata Party and the Rashtriya Swayamsevak Sangh were trying to tarnish his image, said Mevani on Monday, according to NKTV.
+On Monday, Mevani claimed that the Bharatiya Janata Party and the Rashtriya Swayamsevak Sangh were trying to tarnish his image, according to NKTV.

 “They want to destroy me,” Mevani said.
 “They’ve killed Rohit Vemula, they targeted Chandrashekhar Azad, now they are targeting me.
 “They have a serious problem with the Dalit and Ambedkarite movement because they believe in Manusmriti and we believe in the Constitution.”